gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

       `spec.allow.db_users`.
   - [ ] Repeat the above steps for resources in leaf clusters.
   - [ ] Verify that tabs have correct titles set.
+  - [ ] Verify that the port number remains the same for a db connection between app restarts.
+  - [ ] Create a db connection, close the app, run `tsh proxy db` with the same port, start the app.
+        Verify that the app doesn't crash and the db connection tab shows you the error (address in use) and offers a way to retry creating the connection.
 - Shortcuts
   - [ ] Verify that switching between tabs works on `Cmd+[1...9]`.
   - [ ] Verify that other shortcuts are shown after you close all tabs.